 Scouring the internet can be overwhelming and can be somewhat misleading.
 It’s hard to know what services some companies offer, who you’ll actually be working with, prices, the value, and quality of work, etc.

 We recommend getting referrals.
-This can/should be the initial step in selecting your contractor.
+This can and should be the initial step in selecting a good general contractor.

 The very question we ask a new lead is, “how did you hear about us?”